Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 These budget groupsets wear out more easily.
 They are not as precise, light, quick, and reliable as mid-range and high-end groupsets.

-I recommend getting a road bike with at least Shimano 105, SRAM Rival, or Campagnolo Centaur.
+I recommend getting a road bike with Shimano 105, SRAM Rival, Campagnolo Centaur, or higher.

 Mechanical or Electric?

 There are 2 types of groupsets – mechanical and electric.
 You can skip this part if you are a beginner with a limited budget because road bikes with electric groupsets start around $3000.

 Check the pros & cons of mechanical vs. electric shifting in the table below.

 • Lower weight

 |• Needs to be recharged

 • Higher price